imtapps/django-wizard/README.txt

             - use this to add stuff that will always be available in all of your wizard created templates

-A Step class is just an object that must the following methods
+A Step class is just an object that must define the following methods

 * display
     - only takes self as an argument and returns the object that should be